Cars Brands that start with C

 Carbon Motors Corporation Logo

 Carbon Motors Corporation is an automotive brand founded in 2003 by Stacey Dean Stevens and William Santana Lee in Los Angeles, California, to develop and produce a specialized police car.
 Attempts to obtain funding from public services to continue development using current technology resulted in delayed decisions and the inability to proceed.
-In the spring of 2013, the dismantling of the plant began, and a complete shutdown of production occurred.
+The plant was dismantled in the spring of 2013, and production was completely shut down.
 In May 2013, the brand practically ceased to exist.

 Carlsson Autotechnik